 Additional Requirements to become a Licensed Optician in Florida

-To Become Eligible the initial licensure you must complete following requirements;
+To become eligible for initial licensure, you must complete the following requirements:

 ◊ Successful completion of all parts of the examination for Florida licensure;

 ◊ The original certificate documenting successful completion of a two-hour laws and rules course by a Board approved laws and rules course provider;